You just moved in with an American roommate, and you’re off to the grocery store.

 It features loads of practical lessons on American English and includes quizzes, so you can track your progress.

 You might also consider buying a practice book such as one of the “American English File” workbooks.
-They have several different levels available, each with tons of exercises for you to practice American English grammar.
+They have several different levels available from beginner to advanced English, each with tons of exercises for you to practice American English grammar.

 Before you begin practicing, let’s get you started with an introduction to several important differences between British and American English below!